Writing build scripts

 u option is generally a good default to use for all build scripts, it can cause some tools like rvm to fail with “unbound variable” errors.
 If you encounter errors, you can either remove

-u from the list of options, or you can surround the command causing the error with
+u from the list of options, or run the tool causing the error wrapped in

 set +u and